witchdocsec/SUnami/README.md

  the -local flag denotes that you want sunami to modify the .bashrc file on the current machine instead of producing output (not suggested for stealth reasons).

  # Notice
  using the shells and socket based exfil will throw an error in the targets shell if your listener isn't active. be sure to clean up after gaining root.
 For the most stealth with file exfil we suggest the built in flask server.
 Currently our built in listener works best with bash shells. for nc shells using ncs own listener is recommended.
+ SUnami has moved to https://github.com/malectricasoftware/SUnami

 # File Exfiltration